biabbiassago/PUI2017_bb1569/HW9_bb1569/plotReview_mjs639.md

 I think that using a gradient rather than bins colors makes it a bit harder to differentiate between levels of SAT score.You could choose to cut off points (for example at percentiles) in different-color bins.

+# FBB A diverging color map (https://matplotlib.org/examples/color/colormaps_reference.html) - for example RdBu - would be appropriate here, with point of divergence the average score.
+This way the above average and below average SAT scores are encoded with different colors providing an additional piece of info at a glance, and provide more color resolution on either sides of the average

 __HONESTY__:

 All the dots are the same size which is a good choice, since it is does not give more importance to higher or lower scores.

+# FBB an additional dimension: number of students could be encoded as point size

 However, as I mentioned before, having a light color that is hard to see makes it seem like the average score is higher than in reality, and this impacts the honesty of the plot.

 A last suggestion would be to think of a way to deal with overlapping dots, perhaps changing the alpha-levels for some bins.
 In this plot, the darker dots show a lot more so when dots are overlapping it is hard to see the lower-score schools.

+# FBB a problem with carto is that when uploading the link on a browser the zoom in level can crop regions, depending on the size of the browser window.
+This is an issue because outer borroughs (Bx, SI) are likely to get cut out

+# FBB 10/10